SuvrayanBandyopadhyay/Solid_GAN/README.md

 # Solid_GAN
-Creating 3D models using GAM
+Creating 3D models using GAN

 # Results (so far)